peteroupc/peteroupc.github.io/random.md

 In addition, some applications use pseudorandom number generators (PRNGs) to generate results based on apparently-random principles, starting from a known initial state, or "seed".
 One notable example is a "code", or password, for generating a particular game level in some role-playing games.

-Applications that require seeding usually care about reproducible results.
+Applications that need to specify their own seeds usually care about reproducible results.
 Such applications often need to keep not only the PRNG algorithm stable, but also any algorithm that uses that algorithm (such as a game level generator), especially if it publishes seeds (for example, game level passwords).
+(Note that in the definitions for [unpredictable-random](#Unpredictable_Random_Generators) and [statistical-random](#Statistical_Random_Generators) generators given earlier, the PRNGs involved are automatically seeded before use.)

 <a id=Seedable_PRNG_Recommendations></a>
 ### Seedable PRNG Recommendations